 Woman arrested after 96-year-old father, pets found in home infested with hundreds of rats

-OJAI, Calif. — An Ojai woman was arrested after authorities discovered her 96-year-old father and several pets in her supposed care were found living in horrific conditions, the Ventura County Sheriff’s Office said in a news release, according to KTLA.
+OJAI, Calif. — An Ojai woman was arrested after authorities discovered her 96-year-old father and several pets in her supposed care were found living in horrific conditions, the Ventura County Sheriff’s Office said in a news release.

 Catherine Ann Vandermaesen was arrested and booked on suspicion of felony elder abuse and misdemeanor animal neglect after Adult Protective Services (APS) contacted sheriff’s deputies to check on the well-being of Vandermaesen’s 74-year-old sister, who was also living at the home and who deputies called a “possible victim.”